rohan-sharma12/Devtown-Assignment/README.md

 ## Technologies Used
 - **React.js:** This project is built using the React.js library for building user interfaces.

-- **React Router:** Used for handling routing and navigation within the application.

 - **CSS:** The styling is done using CSS for a responsive and visually appealing design.